๐Ÿ“š

 See Units

-Unlike the bar graphs, there is no space between histogram bins.
+The histogramย displays the data by using vertical bars or bins.
+The bins are of equal width, and unlike the bar graphs, there is no space between them.
 If there is a space, then that indicates an actual gap in data with no values.
 The height of bins represents the frequencies of the classes.
 Remember, always check the quantitative data assumption to verify the right graph or display.

-Frequency polygons display the distribution of quantitative data by using lines and connecting points at the midpoints of the classes for each bin.
-It is similar to a histogram, but instead of using bars to represent the frequencies, it uses lines that connect the points at the top of the bars. 🔸
+The frequency polygon displays the distribution of quantitative data by using lines and connecting points at the midpoints of the classes for each bin.

-A cumulative graph, also known as a cumulative frequency plot or an ogive, is a graphical representation of a cumulative distribution.
-It is used to show the number or proportion of a data set that is less than or equal to a given value.
+The Ogive uses cumulative frequencies for the classes to display the distribution of quantitative variables.
 The cumulative frequency adds the frequencies by each class.
-Ogives help us determine the position of data to see how many values are below or above a certain value. ➡️
+Ogives help us determine the position of data to see how many values are below or above a certain value.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-b1hhBaEPeQGr.JPG?alt=media&token=9aa50d84-df76-439c-bd78-af1b56437f82